-Commercial Bank Law in early 2008 and ongoing efforts by the Bank of Lao to improve portfolio quality at the state-owned commercial banks."
-In 2007 bank loans dominated in number (and almost certainly even more so in volume) across all categories of enterprise size, most pronounced in large enterprises (91%) and medium enterprises (75%); the respective percentages for micro and small enterprises were 71% and 66%.
+From 2005 to 2007 the number of bank-sourced loans increased dramatically from 4% to 69%, while reported supplier credit fell from 52% to 2%.
+GTZ (2008:109-110) suggests that this might "reflect(s) the ongoing improvements and reforms in the banking sector, including the promulgation of the Commercial Bank Law in early 2008 and ongoing efforts by the Bank of Lao to improve portfolio quality at the state-owned commercial banks."
+In 2007 bank loans dominated in number (and almost certainly even more so in size) across all categories of enterprise size, most pronounced in large enterprises (91%) and medium enterprises (75%); the respective percentages for micro and small enterprises were 71% and 66%.

-No details are known about the size of loans obtained, only the scale of loan demand.
-63% of the enterprises stated they would need a loan to expand their business whereby demand varied little across all sizes of enterprise.
-The average loan size reportedly needed was 8.6 billion Kip (double the average of 4.3 billion in 2005); we may assume that actual loans received were much smaller.
-Depending on enterprise size, the loans desired ranged from 289 million Kip among microenterprises (77 million Kip in 2005) and 1.0 billion Kip among small enterprises (1.8 billion in 2005) to 22 million among medium enterprises (3.9 billion in 2005) and 105 billion among large enterprises (42 billion in 2005).
-The much larger lending volumes demanded in 2007 reflect the banks' new outreach policy.
+There is no information on the size of loans obtained, but only on loan demands.
+63% of the enterprises stated they would need a loan for expanding their business, with little variation by enterprise size.
+The average loan size reportedly needed is 8.6 billion Kip (double the average of 4.3 billion in 2005); we may assume that actual loans received were much smaller.
+By enterprise size, loans desired ranged from 289 million Kip among microenterprises (77 million Kip in 2005) and 1.0 billion Kip among small enterprises (1.8 billion in 2005) to 22 million among medium enterprises (3.9 billion in 2005) and 105 billion among large enterprises (42 billion in 2005).
+The much larger desired loan sizes in 2007 reflect the new outreach policy of banks.
 (GTZ 2008: 109-113)

 Most of the registered micro and small enterprises in the sample are obviously in a different league from those served by village banks (or VSCGs).
-Even if we assume that average loans to registered microenterprises may be around or below 100 million Kip and small enterprise loans below 500 million Kip, they are still far above the average loan of around 10 million Kip disbursed per borrower in 2008-09 in Saithany District, or the 6 million Kip in seven other districts of Vientiane Capital and 3-4 million Kip in a further four provinces (where CODI supports village banks).
-However, maximum loan sizes are a multiple of these amounts and may well be required as a source of finance for registered micro and small enterprises, and, most importantly, for start-ups.
+Even if we assume that average loans to registered microenterprises may be around or below 100 million Kip and small enterprise loans below 500 million Kip, they are still far above the average loan of around 10 million Kip disbursed per borrower in 2008-09 in Saithany District, 6 million Kip in seven other districts of Vientiane Capital and 3-4 million Kip in four other provinces (where CODI supports village banks).
+However, maximum loan sizes are a multiple of that amount and may well be a source of finance for registered micro and small enterprises, and, most importantly, for start-ups.